 Our capital expenditures are comprised of compensation costs of our software engineering staff for development of software for internal use and expenditures for computer, networking and communications hardware.
 These expenditure items are reported as property and equipment.
-Capital expenditures for property and equipment were approximately \$18.0, \$13.5 and \$18.1 million for the three years ended December 31, 2012, 2011 and 2010, respectively.
-We anticipate that our 2013 gross capital expenditures will be lower than in 2012 as we complete the expansion of our data center and backup facilities.
+Capital expenditures for property and equipment were approximately \$19.4, \$16.8 and \$18.0 million for the three years ended December 31, 2014, 2013 and 2012, respectively.
 In the future, we plan meet capital expenditure needs as we continue our focus on technology infrastructure initiatives to further enhance our competitive position.
 We anticipate that we will fund capital expenditures with cash from operations and cash on hand.
 In response to changing economic conditions, we believe we have the flexibility to modify our capital expenditures by adjusting them (either upward or downward) to match our actual performance.
 If we pursue any strategic acquisitions, we may incur additional capital expenditures.